An intrauterine device (IUD) is a small T-shaped object that is inserted into (and eventually removed from) the uterus…Read FAQ »

 - After ejaculation (which doesn’t always happen) grasp the condom at the base of the penis and remove the penis (with the condom still on it) from your partner’s body.

 - Turn away from your partner’s vagina or anus and carefully remove the condom from the penis.
-You can tie a knot at the end once it’s off so no semen dumps out.
+You can tie a knot at the end once it’s off so any semen inside doesn’t leak out.

 - Wrap the condom in a tissue and throw it away.
 Do not flush it down the toilet.